Welcome to Brainchild Festival, our three day festival celebrating creativity, bold ideas & DIY spirit at a peer-to-peer level.

 Getting here by train: Nearest stations are Uckfield and Lewes.
 Uckfield is closer to site than Lewes, although both stations are the same distance from London (roughly 70 minutes).
 Brighton to Lewes is 15 minutes.

 We always encourage festival-goers to reduce their carbon footprint, so if you want to make some new friends then lift-sharing your way to the festival may be a good idea.
-After the success of last year’s, we’ll make a lift-share group 6 weeks before the festival and post it on here.
+After the success of last year’s, we’ve made another Lift-Sharing Group, join it here.

 What’s on the festival site?